Jim Phelan (basketball): Professional playing career

-Selected in the eighth round (77th overall) in the 1951 NBA draft, Phelan played in three games as a reserve for the Philadelphia Warriors in 1953.
+Selected in the eighth round (77th overall) in the 1951 NBA draft, Phelan played in four games as a reserve for the Philadelphia Warriors in 1953.
 He then played for the Pottstown Packers in the Eastern League.

 Coaching career

-Phelan coached his entire career at Mount Saint Mary's University.
-He led the Mountaineers to the 1962 NCAA Men's Division II Basketball Championship.
-When he retired in 2003, after coaching for 49 years, he had amassed 830 wins (overall record of 830-524) in over 1,300 games in all divisions.
+Phelan coached his entire career at Mount St. Mary's University.
+He led the Mountaineers to the 1962 NCAA Men's Division II Basketball Championship as well as 14 NCAA Division II tournaments and five Final Four appearances.
+When he retired in 2003, after coaching for 49 years, he had amassed 830 wins (overall record of 830–524) in over 1,300 games in all divisions.
 In those 49 years, Phelan had 19 teams that reached 20 or more wins in a season.
 Prior to the announcement of his induction to the National Collegiate Basketball Hall of Fame in April 2008, Phelan was often noted for having the most victories of any coach not in the Hall of Fame.

+On February 17, 1986, Phelan earned his 600th win as Mount St. Mary's head coach.

-He got his 800th win in the Northeast Conference Championship Game on March 1, 1999.
+Phelan got his 800th win in the Northeast Conference Championship Game on March 1, 1999.
 He became just the fourth coach in NCAA history to get 800 career wins; currently he sits 14th on the all-time list.
 On January 19, 1998, he became just the second coach in NCAA history to coach in 1,200 career games.
 The only other coach to do so prior was Clarence Gaines.
 Phelan held the record in games coached with 1,354 across all NCAA divisions and is currently fourth on the all-time list; he is behind Phog Allen and tied with Jim Smith for second place in total career seasons coached with 49, though all 49 of Phelan's and Smith's seasons came at one school while Allen coached at four other institutions besides Kansas, where he gained fame.